alphagov/govuk-frontend/README.md

 ```
 (If you compile JavaScript in your project, your build tasks will already include something similar to the above task - in that case, you will just need to pipe `rollup` to it.)

-### Import images and icons
+### Import images

-In order to import GOV.UK Frontend images and icons to your project, you should
+In order to import GOV.UK Frontend images to your project, you should configure
-configure your application to reference or copy the relevant GOV.UK Frontend
+your application to reference or copy the relevant GOV.UK Frontend assets.
-assets.

 1. Follow either [Recommended solution](#recommended-solution) or [Alternative
    solution](#alternative-solution).